 Which do you prefer?

-The HRTs in this pattern are compatible with Bloc_Loc rulers, but they are by no means necessary to make this mini-quilt.
-In fact I have a tutorial that shows you how to trim HRTs with just a standard quilting ruler, easy peasy.
+The HRTs in this pattern are compatible with Bloc_Loc rulers, but they are by no means necessary to make this mini quilt.
+In fact I have a tutorial that shows you how to trim half rectangle triangles with just a standard quilting ruler, easy peasy.

-I hope you have some fun with this – and as always, I love to see your work so let me know what you get up to!
+I hope you have some fun with this!
+I always love to see your work so let me know if you make one of these mini quilts.